 Watch the LIVE video … Farmhouse Glamming together here. ⇓

 Adding these antique bronze oval knobs from Hobby Lobby really dressed this little piece up.
-Just the right amount of bling for me because a girl can always use more sparkle in her life!
+It was just the right amount of bling for me because a girl can always use more sparkle in her life!

 Painted Spindle LOVE

 And don’t forget those adorable spindles that my friend Tammy Graves at RUSTIC ORCHARD HOME painted and added bling too.
-These are so easy and simple and really add that Farmhouse Glam that we were going for.
+These are so easy and simple to create.
+It really added that Farmhouse Glam that we were going for.
 Hey, thanks for hanging out with us.
 We had so much fun!
 What have you done to add that Farmhouse Glam to your home?
 Drop me a comment below.
 Inspire me!

 Until the next project…